 Marrows need a tasty stuffing to make a really good meal as they have a very mild flavour, themselves, especially the larger ones.
-When selecting your marrow, remember the smaller ones will be sweeter and more flavourful, despite the desire among gardeners to win competitions by growing the biggest possible marrow!!
+When selecting your marrow, remember the smaller ones will be sweeter and more flavourful.
+This is true despite the desire among gardeners to win competitions by growing the biggest possible marrow!!

 On the younger more tender marrows, the skin is edible but if you find it tough – as it will be with older larger marrows, the flesh easily falls away from the skin, and it can be discarded.